nicdwilson/woocommerce-support-helper/README.md

 A WordPress plugin that extends WooCommerce Blueprint functionality with intelligent private plugin filtering and comprehensive shipping method exports.

+## Version 0.4.0

+🎉 **Major Milestone**: Complete shipping method exporter support for all major WooCommerce shipping providers!

 ## Description

 WooCommerce Support Helper enhances WooCommerce Blueprint exports by intelligently filtering private plugins and providing comprehensive shipping method configuration exports.
 It ensures successful blueprint imports by only including plugins that are available via updaters (like WooCommerce.com extensions).

+**Version 0.4.0** represents a major milestone with complete support for all major shipping method exporters, making it the most comprehensive shipping configuration export solution for WooCommerce Blueprint.

 ## Requirements